scizzorz/slag-mask/nan.md

     >>> d['NaN']
     'banana'

-Less neat, but it's more intuitive than Python's implementation, which makes it less likely to cause hard-to-find bugs.
+Less neat, but it's more intuitive than Python's implementation, which makes hard-to-find bugs less likely.

 Lua
 ---